 (b) Maintain its record keeping systems to ensure that all personal information collected is up to date, accurate and complete as far as reasonably practicable; and

 (c) Ensure that any person who, on behalf of the Council, uses or discloses personal information held by the Council has appropriate authorisation to do so.

-(b) The Council believes on reasonable grounds that use of the information for that other purpose is necessary to prevent or lessen a serious or imminent threat to the life or health of the individual concerned or another person; or
+(b) The Council believes on reasonable grounds that use of the information for that secondary purpose is necessary to prevent or lessen a serious or imminent threat to the life or health of the individual concerned or another person; or

-The Council will not disclose personal information it holds about a person to a third party, except where:
+5.5.1 The Council will not disclose personal information it holds about a person to a third party, except where:

 (a) A reasonable individual is likely to have been aware that his or her personal information would be disclosed in that way;

 (b) The resident or ratepayer has consented to or made a written request for personal information to be provided to a third party;

 (c) The personal information is provided for the purpose of distributing materials of and on behalf of the Council (for example: the provision of address data for use by a mailing service provider to post Rates Notices or other materials);